Ryan Bradley: Career

 Ryan Bradley began skating at the age of two and participated in the U.S. Figure Skating Basic Skills program from 1986-1988.

-From 1996-1998, Bradley competed in pair skating with Tiffany Vise.
+From 1996-1998, Bradley competed in pairs skating with Tiffany Vise.
 They competed twice at the U.S. Championships.
 In 2001, he reached Sectionals with Melissa Gallegos.
 Bradley decided not to continue with pairs, preferring to focus on his singles career and not having enough time to train in both.

-As a single skater, he won the silver medal on the Intermediate level at the Junior Olympics (later renamed Junior Nationals) in the 1994-1995 season.
-The 1995-1996 season was Bradley's first on the Novice level, and he did not make it out of Sectionals.
+As a single skater, he won the silver medal at the Intermediate level at the Junior Olympics in the 1994-1995 season.
+The 1995-1996 season was Bradley's first at the Novice level, and he did not make it out of Sectionals.
 In the 1996-1997 season, he placed 7th at the novice level at Nationals.
-In the 1997-1998 season, Bradley won the silver medal on the novice level at Nationals.
+In the 1997-1998 season, Bradley won the silver medal at the novice level at Nationals.
 This win earned him a trip to the Triglav Trophy, which he won.

 The following season, 1998–1999, Bradley debuted on the ISU Junior Grand Prix.
 He won medals at both his events.
 At that time, the World Junior Championships were held before the U.S. Championships.
-At the Junior Worlds selection competition, Bradley placed second and was placed on the team for the 1999 Junior Worlds, where he placed 10th.
+There, Bradley placed second and was placed on the team for the 1999 World Junior Championships, where he placed 10th.
 At the 1999 U.S. Championships, he won the Junior title.
 He competed at the Gardena Spring Trophy following Nationals and won the competition.

 In the 1999-2000 season, Bradley remained on the Junior Grand Prix circuit.
 He won two more medals and qualified for the Junior Grand Prix Final, where he finished 8th.
 He went on to place 7th in his senior debut at the 2000 U.S. Championships.
-He went on to place 5th at the 2000 Junior Worlds.
+He went on to place 5th at the 2000 World Junior Championships.

 In the 2000-2001 season, Bradley won both of his Junior Grand Prix events and made his senior international debut at the Golden Spin of Zagreb, which he won.
 He placed 5th at the Junior Grand Prix Final.
 He placed 9th at the 2001 U.S. Championships.
-He was originally placed on the team for the 2001 Junior Worlds.
-However, he was forced to withdraw prior to the event with injury.
+He was originally placed on the team for the 2001 World Junior Championships; however, he was forced to withdraw prior to the event with injury.
 He had surgery to repair damage to his landing knee.
-His vacated spot was given to Evan Lysacek.

 In the 2001-2002 season, U.S. Figure Skating did not allow American skaters to compete on the Junior Grand Prix because of security concerns following the September 11, 2001 attacks.
 Bradley placed 7th at the 2002 U.S. Championships.
-He went on to the 2002 Junior Worlds and placed 15th.
+He went on to the 2002 World Junior Championships and placed 15th.